omair18/darknet-nnpack-cpp/README.md

 ## CPP Example
 CPP example is located inside  `cpp/`  folder.
-Make sure to update darknet paths in `CMakelists.txt`
+Make sure to update darknet paths in `CMakelists.txt` After following the Build Instructions, navigate to `cpp/` and run `cmake . && make`

 ## Build Instructions
 Log in to Raspberry Pi using SSH.<br/>